-The Company is subject to income tax and significant judgment is required in determining the provision for income taxes.
-During the ordinary course of business, there are transactions and calculations for which the ultimate tax determination is uncertain.
-As a result, the company recognises tax liabilities based on estimates of whether additional taxes and interest will be due.
-These tax liabilities are recognised when, despite the company's belief that its tax return positions are supportable, the company believes that certain positions are likely to be challenged and may not be fully sustained upon review by tax authorities.
-The company believes that its accruals for tax liabilities are adequate for all open audit years based on its assessment of many factors including past experience and interpretations of tax law.
+During the ordinary course of ordinary business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
+As a result, the Company recognises tax liabilities based on estimates of whether additional taxes and interest will be due.

+These tax liabilities are recognised when, despite the Company's belief that its tax return positions are supportable, the Company believes that certain positions are likely to be challenged and may not be fully sustained upon review by tax authorities.

+As a result the Company minimizes the risks related to this fact.
+The Company believes that its accruals for tax liabilities are adequate for all years based on its assessment of many factors including past experience and interpretations of tax law.
 This assessment relies on estimates and assumptions and may involve a series of complex judgments about future events.
 To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences will impact income tax expense in the period in which such determination is made.

-6. Cash and Cash Equivalents
+6. Cash and bank accounts